MLS In St. Louis: Future of Expansion Team In Doubt After Greiten’s Comments

 MLS commissioner Don Garber’s requirements for expansion teams have been met by St. Louis with a committed local ownership group, a strong fan base, and a comprehensive stadium plan.

-“”We’re very encouraged by what we’ve been seeing there at a number of different levels.
+“We’re very encouraged by what we’ve been seeing there at a number of different levels.
 Both in terms of what the ownership group has put together.
 The political support of the mayor, the [current] governor, the viability of the market from a soccer perspective, the newly reduced amount of pro sports competition.
 We like their thoughts on stadiums, so we feel pretty encouraged by what we’ve been seeing,” Garber said in a conference call regarding St. Louis’ chances of getting an expansion team.

-Garber says MLS in St. Louis isn’t a matter of the MLS being a good fit anymore, but now a matter of if the St. Louis public want the team.
+Garber says MLS in St. Louis isn’t a matter of the MLS being a good fit anymore, but now a matter of if the St. Louis public wants the team.

 The St. Louis ownership group might have to move in a different direction if they can’t get the money from the state like they originally planned.
-Many have suggested the money come solely from the private-investment sector, but whether or not SC STL is willing to do that, isn’t known.
+Many have suggested the money come solely from the private investment sector, but whether or not SC STL is willing to do that, isn’t known.

-[Featured Image: Associated Press]
+[Featured Image by the Associated Press]